When Should I Sue Someone for a Dog Bite?

 Negligence can also be attributed when an owner violates a city or county statute, Messervy adds.
 “Most cities have leash laws, so if the dog was off-leash when it bit someone, it’s evidence of negligence,” he says.
 “I’ve had a case where the dog escaped the fence and attacked a lady’s dog.
 She was injured in trying to separate them.
 We were able to connect it to their failure to properly restrain their dog and keep it from escaping.”

-Experienced Alabama animal bite attorneys or a personal injury lawyer commonly takes these cases on contingency, meaning they only get paid if you win or settle the case.
-In that event, they commonly take one-third of the reward, or 40% if it goes to trial, which is rare.
-Take legal action, most law firms and Alabama personal injury attorneys offer a free consultation where you can get legal advice about your dog bite incident.
+Experienced Alabama dog bite attorneys or personal injury lawyers commonly take these cases on contingency, meaning they only get paid if you win or settle the case.
+In that event, they take some percentage of the damages award.
+To take legal action for dog bite claims, most law firms and Alabama personal injury attorneys offer a free consultation where you can get legal advice about your claim.

-For more information on this area, see our animal bites law overview.
+For more information on dog bite incidents and the law, see our animal bites law overview.